hasura/graphql-engine/docs/graphql/manual/actions/getting-started.rst

 You will then define an action called ``place_order`` with ``place_order_input`` as the **input** type, ``place_order_response`` as the **output** type.

 Once you have the action setup, you'll have to define the permissions for the role for which you want to allow this action.
 For all such roles, this action will be exposed as a mutation.
-The client would then execute this mutation as follows:
+The client can then execute this mutation as follows:

 .. code-block:: graphql

    mutation place_order($order_input: place_order_input!) {
      place_order(input: $order_input) {
-       action_id
        response {
          order_id
        }
      }
    }

-Where ``action_id`` is a unique id generated for every action that has been performed.
-The response from the webhook can be accessed through the ``response`` field.

-An action can be linked to different types of handlers.
+But how is this action executed?
+An action can be linked to different types of handlers (see: :doc:`Action handlers <action-handlers>`) .
 In this example, let's use a HTTP handler which will be invoked when this action is called by the client.
 The logic of this handler could look something like this:

 .. code-block:: python